InfoBar

 Basic Usage

-Create an InfoBar with sections separated by a default separator:
+Create an InfoBar with sections joined by an automatic divider:

 using Hex1b;